cardano-foundation/CIPs/CIP-0072/README.md

 [On-chain CDDL for registration / de-registration (Version 1)](./version_1_onchain.cddl)

-which also an be expressed using JSON schema:
+which also can be expressed using JSON schema:

 [dApp on-chain certificate JSON Schema (Version 1)](./version_1_onchain.json)